bxdoan/bxdoan/README.md

 <div align="center">

-> When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.
+> In the middle of every difficulty lies opportunity.

-> — Henry Ford —
+> — Albert Einstein —

 </div>